1. Home

 An image demonstrating the difference between serif fonts and sans serif font

-Gaps between information increases readability and reduces cognitive overload for viewers.
+• Use gaps between information increases readability and reduces cognitive load.

 To avoid slides being too overwhelming, use minimal amounts of text on the slides.
 If you are using lots of text on a slide, consider providing the text to students in a separate file.
 The key idea is to keep slides uncluttered and to optimise slide layouts using formats such as subheadings and bullet points.